-new at 11i original release If you have multiple active paths to a SCSI device (LUN), you might need to manage your device queue depths to maximize the device's performance.
+new at 11i original release in the device queue depths to a SCSI device (LUN), you might need to manage your device queue depths to maximize the device's performance.
 This is particularly true with dynamic multi-pathing applications-such as EMC's PowerPath application-which allow all multiple paths to a LUN to be in use simultaneously.
 In such cases, you should check the queue depth specified on each path.
 If it is set to a value that is more appropriate for an environment where only one path is active at any point in time, you might need to lower the value.